What is shoulder dystocia?

 If it is clear before you go into labor that the baby is very big or your pelvis is too small to deliver the baby, a cesarean section (C-section) may be planned.
 A C-section is a surgical procedure for delivering babies through the abdomen (belly).

-During labor your provider may decide that a C-section is necessary if:
+During labor your healthcare provider may decide that a C-section is necessary if:

 - It takes you a long time to dilate completely.